jballant/backbone-base-and-form-view/README.md

 Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*.

-1. *checkedVal* - the value to set on the model when a checkbox is checked for a particular possibleVal.
-So if the user selected the checkbox with the value 'fluf', and the checkedVal is 'true', then the 'fluf' attribute on the model will be set to 'true'.
+1. *checkedVal* - Mixed. the value set on the model when the users checks the checkbox.
+In the example above, the 'email' property of the the checkbox would be set to string 'Yes' .
-2. *unCheckedVal* - the value to set on the model when a checkbox is unchecked.
+2. *unCheckedVal* - Mixed. the value to set on the model when a checkbox is unchecked.
 3. *displayText* - String.
 Helpful text to display on the right of the checkbox.
 You can also use a label, but labels display on the left side in the default template.

 Backbone.CollectionFormView
 -----------------------
 A variant of Backbone.FormView that works in a very similar manner, except that instead of rendering one subView for each field defined in the schema, a 'row' or 'fieldset' will be rendered for each model in the collection passed to the Backbone.CollectionFormView.

+Effectively, this renders a modified FormView for each model in the collection, and adds some methods to make it easier to modify the collection form like 'addRow', 'deleteRow', and 'reset'.

-What this means is that each field in schema will have a subView created for each model in the collection, and will be grouped into by a wrapper element that posesses a 'data-row' attribute.
+What this means is that each field in schema will have a subview created for each model in the collection, and will be grouped into by a wrapper element that possesses a 'data-row' attribute.